 It can be wage theft if your employer withholds all or part of your paycheck after you lose your job.
 Therefore, we highly advise contacting prescreened Los Angeles wage and hour lawyers if you have any inquiries regarding obtaining final wages or benefits.

 Employment Contract Violation

 Some employment contracts may spell out pay rates, commissions, or bonuses.
 It may be a breach of your employment contract and wage theft if your employer fails to pay these rates.
-If you have any additional inquiries about California employment contract violations, contact our prescreened California employment lawyers.
+Contact our prescreened California employment lawyers if you have any additional inquiries about California employment contract violations.